-- Interested physical health providers; - Extensive outreach by our Provider Relations team; - Requests from contracted providers such as UC Health. - Referrals by community partners;

-- Inquiries from members and referrals by our Customer Service team; - Partnership with the Department and Health First Colorado Enrollment to outreach and contract with providers that have been requested by Members, but who are not yet participating in our network.
+- Interested physical health providers; - Extensive outreach by our Provider Relations team; - Requests from contracted providers such as UC Health; - Referrals by community partners; - Inquiries from members and referrals by our Customer Service team; - Partnership with the Department and Health First Colorado Enrollment to outreach and contract with providers that have been requested by Members, but who are not yet participating in our network.

-In addition, COA continually monitors provider-to-member ratios to identify areas that need prioritization for targeted provider outreach.
-It is important to note, however, that COA is dedicated to contracting with every willing and appropriate provider to become part of its primary care network.
+In addition, COA continually monitors provider to member ratios within our regions to identify areas that need prioritization for targeted provider outreach.
+It is important to note, however, that COA is dedicated to contracting with any willing and appropriate provider to become part of our primary care network, regardless of their location.

-To become part of the network, COA requires all PCMPs to complete a comprehensive provider applicationi, and to sign a Professional Provider Agreement (PPA).
-All PCMPs have a newly revised agreement that obligates them to the PCMP requirements as outlined in the RAE contracts.
-The PPA's Appendix 1, (aka the Provider Application) is used to assess each provider's readiness to meet the general primary care needs of members and to accommodate members with special needs.
-In addition to other data, the Provider Application captures the following information:
+To become part of our network, COA requires all primary care medical providers (PCMPs) to complete a comprehensive provider application, and to sign a Professional Provider Agreement (PPA).2 All PCMPs have a newly revised agreement that obligates them to the PCMP requirements as outlined in our RAE contract with the State of Colorado.
+The PPAs are used to assess each provider's readiness to meet the general primary care needs of our members and to accommodate members with special needs.
+In addition to other data, the Provider application (Appendix 1) seeks information on:

-- Extended office hours; - Additional languages spoken and interpretation services offered; - ADA compliance and necessary equipment available for Medicaid enrollees with physical or mental disabilities; - Cultural competency training.
+- Extended office hours; - Additional languages spoken and interpretation services offered; - ADA compliance and necessary equipment available for Medicaid enrollees with physical or mental disabilities; - Cultural competency training, and other data fields that we require be completed before processing their application.

-Information reported on the Provider Application is populated into COA's credentialing software and sorted to aid in determining what aspect of the network meets the needs of special populations and how to best develop and implement programming to increase access to these services across Region 3.
+Information reported on the Provider application is populated into our credentialing software and sorted to aid us in determining what aspect of our network can meet the needs of special populations and how to best develop and implement programming to increase access to these services across our regions.